 - National Portrait Gallery Curator Sarah Engledow.

-“I am deeply bound by a love of light… the way it falls, the way it colours everything, the way it is.
-Mostly I love how I can be a part of it’s journey by capturing it’s illuminated subject and creating an artistic expression that can be felt emotionally.
-We surround ourselves with light at night and are immersed in it giving thanks to the Sun every day.
+"I am deeply bound by a love of light… the way it falls, the way it colours everything, the way it is.
+I love how I can be a part of it’s journey by capturing an artistic expression that can be felt emotionally.
+We surround ourselves with light at night and are illumninated by the Sun every day.
+To me it doesn’t just enable us to see beauty, light is the purest form of beauty.
+Through it I see all things, experience all things, and capture my life from behind my lens.
+I am continuing to build a legacy that began with image makers long ago.
+A shared vision to leave a trace of our passage on this earth."

 • 1999 Bachelors degree: Visual Arts in Photography